homeomorfismo/STAT409Project/Reports/FinalReport/finalReport.typ

 voicing process.
 Rather, we focus on the observable parameters that can be measured, as described above.
-Recall that these quantities are:
-- `isBourdon` -- Indicates if the pipe is a Bourdon pipe.
-- `flueDepth` -- The depth of the flue.
-- `frequency` -- The frequency of the pipe.
-- `cutUpHeight` -- The cut-up height of the pipe.
-- `diameterToe` -- The diameter of the toe.
-- `acousticIntensity` -- The acoustic intensity of the pipe.
-- `partialN` -- The $N$ th partial of the pipe.
 We assume standard units (metric system) for all the quantities.
 The remaining environmental parameters are assumed to be constant, as provided by the client, and are not included in the dataset.